ayanna92/ayannacolden-programmeerproject/PROCESS.md

 ## Day 25 (Thu):
 * Finally writing report, editing readme, and cleaning up code.
 Also need to add sourced to readme and code, and need to seriously get on writing comments.
 Wish I had been more alert doing this while writing code, but not much to be done about that now.
+* Had unexpected crash in signup view, which I managed to fix just in time
+* Cleaned up code
+* Wrote, report and adjusted readme, added license
+* Checked if project worked when downloading
+* Time to get some rest now.